The lights and promise of Las Vegas attract some… interesting people (to put it lightly).

 Stop into Alexxa’s for brunch and enjoy bottomless mimosas for a small upcharge!

-AmeriCAN at LINQ: The outdoor seating area at AmeriCAN, a bar specializing in canned beer, is prime people watching real estate.
+AmeriCAN at LINQ: The outdoor seating area at AmeriCAN, a bar specializing in canned beer, is prime real estate.

 Other bars along the LINQ promenade like Virgil’s BBQ and Chayo Mexicano also offer outdoor seating with a view of folks walking by.